Fail2Ban: Protect your web server from bots

 This abstract of this file is simplified.
 It also contains a lot more than this.

-This chart shows the count of this type of attacks for each day on readfromfile.com.
-It's quite interesting to see, that most of the attacks are on Sundays (Day 1 and Day 8).
-During the week, its only half of the attacks.
-As you can see, there are a lot break in attempts.
-I noticed, that almost every attempt is made of 104 HEAD or GET requests.
+This chart shows the count of this type of scans for each day on readfromfile.com.
+It's quite interesting to see, that most of the scans are on Sundays (Day 1 and Day 8).
+During the week, its only half of the amount.
 A data set of common back-end admin names are probably used.
-Furthermore, no detected IP attacks twice in this period.
+During the 8 days, no detected IP attempts to scan twice in this period.

 What is the bot trying to do?

 These bots are trying to detect a back-end admin area.
-After a successful detection, it is possible that this bot will start a brute-force attack on an admin login panel.
-If you want to protect your admin area (wordpress, phpmyadmin, typo cms ...) and also your website in general, you can use fail2ban.
+After a successful detection, it is possible that this bot will start a bruteforce attack on an admin login panel.
+If you want to protect your admin area (wordpress, phpmyadmin, typo cms ...) and also your website in general, try to move your admin endpoints to an internal network.
+If that is not possible, you can use fail2ban.

 How can I protect my website?